phdcsseiden/phdcsseiden.github.io/_pages/Please.md

-1. <b> Please Note: </b> The way of addressing terrorists differs from communicating with the General Public.
+1. <b> Please Note: </b> The way of addressing terrorists differs from the way of communicating with the General Public.

-2. <b> For Official Translation: </b>  Only Use U.S Department of State Official Translators and Code Breakers.
+2. <b> For Official Translation: </b>  Only Use U.S Department of State Official Translators, Code Breakers among others.